sassydumplings/shopping_cart/CONTRIBUTING.md

 To learn how to get started with Cloud Functions for Firebase by having a look at our [Getting Started Guide](https://firebase.google.com/docs/functions/get-started), trying the [quickstart samples](/quickstarts) and looking at [the documentation](https://firebase.google.com/docs/functions).

+## Dependencies
+here they are

+## Disaster Recovery
+testing testing testing, 1,2,3

+## Backups
+hold onto your butts

 ## Samples Overview